Awards of the Board Terms of Reference

 5.7.1 The General Practice of the Year Award is designed to recognise practices for their approach to patients’ health and wellbeing.

-5.7.2 A winner will be chosen from each state, and one national winner will be chosen from amongst the state finalists.
+5.7.2 A winner will be chosen from each state by the relevant State Faculty Councils, and one National winner will be chosen from amongst the State finalists by the Board.

 5.7.3 The Practice of the Year may be nominated by any two persons.